LlmDl/SponsorPlugins/SiegeConquest.md

 # SiegeConquest
-A SiegeWar add-on for originally made for earthcraft.me, with optional, old-school Conquering/Annexing.
+A SiegeWar add-on for originally made for MineEarth.co, with optional, old-school Conquering/Annexing.

 **SiegeConquest adds a choice to the standard SiegeWar invasion system.**